 Variables are dynamically typed according to the type of the expression.
 It is not an error to rebind a variable to a value with a different type to its previous value.

 void keyword is added in TPL 1.6/BMC Discovery 8.3.
-Assigning this to an attribute in the model deletes the attributes.
+Assigning this to an attribute on a node deletes the attribute.
 The statement:

 node['attribute_name'] := void;

 There is just one kind of conditional statement: the

 There can be any number of

 The expression can have any type — the values

 none, empty string, empty list, empty set, and numeric zero are considered false; all other values are considered true.